Venezuela's political crisis explained

 - Venezuelan vote comes as the country is gripped by economic and political crisis

-- Opponets of President Nicolás Maduro have vowed to boycott Sunday's poll
+- Opponents of President Nicolás Maduro have vowed to boycott Sunday's poll

 Caracas (CNN)Venezuelans have been summoned to the polls on Sunday to vote for a new lawmaking body, to be known as the Constituent Assembly.